 The Chapter is very fortunate to have our own dedicated Challenges Manager, Ton PA5LR.
 All challenge suggestions and organisation are the work of Ton, unless otherwise credited.

-Current European challenge: Construct the names of these famous European doctors of medicine and an important year in their career
+Current European challenge: Construct the names of these European Zoos

 Upcoming European challenges:

 November: Construct the names of these European film directors, the title of the first film they (co-)directed and the year of production (based on an idea of Jock Irvine, N1JI)

 December: Construct the call signs of the members who participated and submitted their results in at least 10 of our challenges from June 1012 until October 2017 and the number of times they participated.